above-protocol/abovecore/README.md

 A blockchain node is an application that allows users to participate in a blockchain network.
 Substrate-based blockchain nodes expose a number of capabilities:

--   Networking: Substrate nodes use the [`libp2p`](https://libp2p.io/) networking stack to allow the nodes in the network to communicate with one another.
+-   Networking: Above nodes use the [`libp2p`](https://libp2p.io/) networking stack to allow the nodes in the network to communicate with one another.
 -   Consensus: Blockchains must have a way to come to [consensus](https://substrate.dev/docs/en/knowledgebase/advanced/consensus) on the state of the network.
-Substrate makes it possible to supply custom consensus engines and also ships with several consensus mechanisms that have been built on top of [Web3 Foundation research](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html).
+Above makes it possible to supply custom consensus engines and also ships with several consensus mechanisms that have been built on top of [Web3 Foundation research](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html).
 -   RPC Server: A remote procedure call (RPC) server is used to interact with Substrate nodes.